Dehydration can be a runner’s worst nightmare. Symptoms can be as mild as a slight headache, or so severe that they require hospital treatment.

 It goes without saying that you need to make sure to stay properly hydrated when you’re out on a run, to stay at peak performance – and to avoid potential health problems.

 It can be difficult to carry an adequate amount of water with you when you’re out running, be it on the road or on a trail.
-That’s why a Camelbak is a good idea.
+That’s why a hydration pack is a good idea.
+Camelbak is the original option, and they remain an industry leader.
+Whether you want to carry a small amount of water for a short outing, or you’re carrying water for a full-day adventure, there is a Camelbak that fits your needs.
 You can carry more water with you than you can just in bottles, and it leaves your hands free so you don’t have to adjust your gait to accommodate a bottle in your hand or on your belt.

-We chose the Circuit Vest as our best Camelbak.
+We chose the Circuit Vest as our favorite Camelbak.
 It has a 1.5-liter reservoir, is reflective for extra safety, and is made from mesh for coolness and breathability.

 But Camelbak makes a variety of styles and sizes at different prices to fit your needs and budget.